SEO This Week Episode 25 • New Google Update, YouTube Hacks, and More!

-The up side of messing it up is that it really is easy to diagnos and fix.
+The upside of messing it up is that it really is easy to diagnose and fix.

-The down side is if you do mess it up, you might not find out for quite a while while you're wondering why your website hasn't indexed yet.
+The downside is if you do mess it up, you might not find out for quite a while you're wondering why your website hasn't indexed yet.

 Rankings Correlation Study: Domain Authority vs. Branded Search Volume

 This article gives us some interesting insight into the KPIs we should be pursuing in our off-site marketing efforts.
 Read More

 Our Insights: This is an interesting article about a test conducted to compare Domain Authority to Brand Search Volume.

 More to the point the author appears to look at the correlation between the domain authority of a site as compared to it brand search numbers for a month.

 The hypothesis is that a site with high domain authority sites has a high volume search numbers for their brand names.